War-rooms and oxygen: India's IT companies scramble to handle COVID-19 surge

 BENGALURU, April 28 (Reuters) - India's giant IT firms in Bengaluru and other cities have set up COVID-19 "war-rooms" as they scramble to source oxygen, medicine and hospital beds for infected workers and maintain backroom operations for the world's biggest financial firms.

-Banks including Goldman Sachs GS.N and Standard Chartered STAN.L, who run much of their global back office operations from large office parks in Bengaluru, Chennai or Hyderabad, have put in place the infrastructure to vaccinate thousands of employees and their families, when age restrictions are lifted on May 1.
+Banks including Goldman Sachs GS.N and Standard Chartered STAN.L, who run much of their global back office operations from large office parks in Bengaluru, Chennai or Hyderabad, have put in place infrastructure to vaccinate thousands of employees and their families when age restrictions are lifted on May 1.

-Workers at huge technology service providers Accenture ACN.N and Wipro WIPR.NS say teams are working 13-14 hours daily, under growing pressure and struggling to deliver on projects as staff call in sick and take time off to care for friends and relatives.
+Workers at huge technology service providers Accenture ACN.N, Infosys INFY.NS and Wipro WIPR.NS say teams are working 13-14 hours daily, under growing pressure and struggling to deliver on projects as staff call in sick and take time off to care for friends and relatives.

 India's second wave of infections has seen at least 300,000 people test positive each day for the past week, overwhelming healthcare facilities and crematoriums and driving an increasingly urgent international response.